 The Chris Rock Effect: Some graphs give the pleasant feature of visualizing things we already knew, shown so well that we get a shock of recognition, the joy of relearning what we already know, but seeing it in a new way that makes us think more deeply about all sorts of related topics.

-The Freshman Principle: Just because a freshman might raise a question, that does not make the issue irrelevant.
+The Freshman Fallacy: Just because a freshman might raise a question, that does not make the issue irrelevant.

 The Garden of Forking Paths: Multiple comparisons can be a problem, even when there is no “fishing expedition” or “p-hacking” and the research hypothesis was posited ahead of time.

 The One-Way Street Fallacy: Considering only one possibility of a change that can go in either direction.

 The Pluralist’s Dilemma: how to recognize that my philosophy is just one among many, that my own embrace of this philosophy is contingent on many things beyond my control, while still expressing the reasons why I believe this philosophy to be preferable to the alternatives (at least for the problems I work on).